darrel-ferrer/flow_log_parser/README.md

 * No external libraries.
 We rely only on built-in Python modules (csv, collections).
 ## 4. How to Use
 Make sure to have both txt and CSV file downloaded and in the same location.
-If doing through command prompt navigate to the file location of the python, csv, and txt files you downloaded.
+If doing through command prompt navigate to the file location of the python and txt files you downloaded.
 * Through command prompt: python flow_parser.py
 * Within Jupyter Notebook: Type "!python flow_parser.py" into a a cell" and run.
 Can also run the notebook that is provided in the repository in Jupyter Notebooks.
 ## 5. Tests Performed